 New Referrals

-The NBT Tier 3/4 weight management service is still closed to new referrals.
+The NBT Tier 3/4 weight management service remains closed to new referrals.

-BNSSG ICB have now entered into a contract with Oviva, a company that offers a remote Tier 3 service - https://oviva.com/uk/en/specialist-weight-management/ It is one of the organisations recommended by NICE.
+Oviva offers a remote Tier 3 service - https://oviva.com/uk/en/specialist-weight-management/ It is one of the organisations recommended by NICE.
+Before considering referral to Oviva please be aware that:

-• If patients consult with their GP about Oviva, we ask that you are supportive of this choice.
-Please note that patients need to respond to the text message confirming their desire to move to Oviva to start that process.
+Patients on the NBT list have the option to transfer to Oviva at any time, if patients consult with their GP about Oviva, we ask that you are supportive of this choice.
+Please note patients need to make contact with the NBT team to initiate the transfer.

 The WAMS team are supportive and non-judgemental and will take into account the individual's circumstances.
 The team includes: